Years ago, whenever one of the New York Mets hit a home run, Ralph Kiner, an announcer on Channel 9, had a little catchphrase he’d like to say.

 That line came back to me this week, but it had nothing to do with the national pastime.
 Except perhaps for the fact that I wanted to hit myself over the head with a baseball bat.

-Here’s the play-by-play: I came out of my gym on Saturday morning, bounced down 86th Street to a local card store and stocked up on about 14 bucks with of cards.
+Here’s the play-by-play: I came out of my gym on Saturday morning, bounced down 86th Street to a local card store and stocked up on about 14 bucks worth of cards.

 This was the first of several stops I made that morning in my shopping odyssey back to my crib.
 After the card store I hit the vegetable store, deli and ended up at the dry cleaners just a few blocks from home.